PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:37:25
+Last updated: 2024-04-02 18:37:59
-Random Quote: If you fell down yesterday, stand up today. - H. G. Wells
+Random Quote: Share your smile with the world.
+It's a symbol of friendship and peace. - Christie Brinkley